Saint Pierre and Miquelon

+Saint Pierre and Miquelon is an Overseas Country and Territory (OCT) of the European Union, although not an integral part of it.
+It is neither part of the Schengen area, nor of the European customs territory.
+On the other hand, Saint Pierre and Miquelon is part of the Eurozone, and its inhabitants have European Union citizenship.
+The territory is also part of the Regional Joint Cooperation Commission (Atlantic Canada Cooperation), the Halifax Search and Rescue Region and the Northwest Atlantic Fisheries Organization.

 The islands are in the Gulf of St. Lawrence near the entrance of Fortune Bay, which extends into the southwestern coast of Newfoundland, near the Grand Banks of Newfoundland.
 St. Pierre is 19 km from Point May on the Burin Peninsula of Newfoundland and 3819 km from Brest, the nearest city in Metropolitan France.
-The tiny Canadian Green Island lies 10 km east of St. Pierre, roughly halfway to Point May.
+The tiny Canadian Green Island lies 10 km east of Saint Pierre, roughly halfway to Point May.